Wimpole Street

-No. 1 Wimpole Street is an example of Edwardian baroque architecture, completed in 1912 by architects John Belcher and J. J. Joass as the home of the Royal Society of Medicine.
-64 Wimpole Street is the headquarters of the British Dental Association.

 History

 The name Wimpole comes from the Wimpole Estate in Cambridgeshire, which in the 18th century was the seat of the Harley family, who developed the street.

+On the corner of Wimpole and Wigmore Street a landmark legal case took place about causing a nuisance between neighbours, in Sturges v Bridgman (1879), which was decided by the Court of Appeal of England and Wales.

+Arthur Conan Doyle, who created the character of Sherlock Holmes, worked and wrote in 2 Upper Wimpole Street in 1891.
+A green plaque has been installed to commemorate the cultural heritage of the City of Westminster.

 November 1935 fire

-At 6.30am on 10 November 1935, there was a fire at number 27, where 5 people died.
+At 6.30am on 10 November 1935, there was a fire at No. 27, where five people died.
 It was the house of dental surgeon and otorhinolaryngologist, Philip Julius Franklin.
-Franklin had been born in the US in 1878, the son of Julius Franklin of San Francisco.
-He had married Ethel Julia White, of 127 Portsdown Road on 18 February 1903 at the New West End Synagogue, by Hermann Adler, the chief rabbi of the UK.
+Franklin had been born in the United States in 1878, the son of Julius Franklin of San Francisco.
+He and his wife, Ethel Julia White of 127 Portsdown Road, had been married on 18 February 1903, at the New West End Synagogue, by Hermann Adler, the chief rabbi of the UK.

-He had trained at King's College Hospital Medical School.
-His wife, 55 year old Ethel was killed.
-He worked with the Royal Society of Medicine in the laryngology section, and worked in a clinic on Vincent Square.
-His phone number was Mayfair 868.
-His son would be Alfred White Franklin, who deduced the prevalence of child abuse in the UK.
+Franklin had trained at King's College Hospital Medical School.
+His wife, 55-year-old Ethel was killed.
+Franklin worked with the Royal Society of Medicine in the laryngology section, and worked in a clinic on Vincent Square.
+His son, Alfred White Franklin, later deduced the prevalence of child abuse in the UK.
 Philip died in January 1951.

-He had been staying at Bourne End.

-On 11 November 1935 a letter published in Times by dentist NJ MacDonald of 58a Wimpole Street.
-On Monday December 9 1935, the fire was discussed in parliament, by Alec Cunningham-Reid.
-His first wife's sister was the wife of Lord Mountbatten.
+On 11 November 1935 The Times published a letter by dentist N J MacDonald of 58a Wimpole Street.
+On 9 December 1935, the fire was discussed in Parliament, where it was raised by the Conservative MP Alec Cunningham-Reid.

-The possibility of a single emergency number was announced in May 1936, and by the GPO on 16 February 1937.
-On 1 July 1937, the 999 number came into operation.

-Three million UK homes had a telephone.
-The new number was first announced on 30 June 1937, in parliament, by the Conservative MP for Grimsby Sir Walter Womersley.
-Glasgow was added a year later, then everywhere else by 1948.
-Liverpool was added on Christmas Day 1945.
-Plymouth, Truro, and Kingsbridge were added at the end of 1945.
-Leicester was added on 1 February 1947.
-Lincolnshire and Peterborough were added on 3 February 1947.